Environmental Management

 Compliance with Environmental Laws and Regulations

-Once again in FY2023, thanks to the EMS, there were no violations of environmental laws or regulations (including the Act on Waste Management and Public Cleansing, Act on Rationalization of Energy Use and Shift to Non-fossil Energy, Poisonous and Deleterious Substances Control Act, Industrial Safety and Health Act, Act on the Regulation of Manufacture and Evaluation of Chemical Substances, Act on the Promotion of Sorted Collection and Recycling of Containers and Packaging, and Act on Rational Use and Proper Management of Fluorocarbons).
+Once again in FY2024, as a result of the thorough management using the EMS, there were no violations of environmental laws or regulations, including the Act on Waste Management and Public Cleaning, Act on Rationalization of Energy Use and Shift to Non-fossil Energy, Poisonous and Deleterious Substances Control Act, Industrial Safety and Health Act, Act on the Regulation of Manufacture and Evaluation of Chemical Substances, Act on the Promotion of Sorted Collection and Recycling of Containers and Packaging, and Act on Rational Use and Proper Management of Fluorocarbons.
+Iwatani will continue to pursue thorough legal and regulatory compliance.